Direct bookings are a huge challenge for hotels, particularly for smaller properties that aren’t backed by a corporate marketing machine.

 However, during the time of COVID-19, these bookings are more important than ever, particularly as travel markets begin to recover.
 Not only do direct bookings ensure higher revenue percentages for properties that desperately need the income, they give hotels greater control over customer relationships – and the entire customer journey.
 In a post-COVID landscape, travellers want greater flexibility than ever before, including the ability to adjust plans as situations change.
 By delivering that seamless, flexible experience, hotels can use this opportunity to capture customer loyalty and future bookings.

 As we see more European countries open, hoteliers are optimistic about recovery.
-According to a recent international survey of 500 hoteliers, 42 percent of respondents believe the travel market will see signs of recovery in four-to-six months.
+According to a recent international survey of 500 hoteliers, 42 per cent of respondents believe the travel market will see signs of recovery in four-to-six months.
 And the data shows potential travellers feel the same.
 Given that Portugal just reopened its beaches, many Europeans are looking to holiday there as soon as July and August.
 Bookings are already up for those months and flight searches have increased by 37 percent compared to March and April.
 In addition, flight searches to Greece are only about 14 percent down from 2019 levels.
-It’s also worth noting that Italy and Spain, which were impacted first and hardest by COVID-19 in Europe, have seen positive increases in travel searches: Italy is now only down 59 percent year-over-year, and Spain down 65 percent.
+It’s also worth noting that Italy and Spain, which were impacted first and hardest by COVID-19 in Europe, have seen positive increases in travel searches: Italy is now only down 59 per cent year-over-year, and Spain is down 65 per cent.

 Now’s the time to create a website that converts and the path to conversion starts with a simple, readable, branded site.
 Here’s how to lay the groundwork.